 Better Design In The New Year

-The user experience fails discussed in this article range from the trivial to the disastrous, but all of them (even the purposefully terrible) can teach us crucial lessons of UX design, a field that inherently changing and always growing.
+The user experience fails discussed in this article range from the trivial to the disastrous, but all of them (even the purposefully terrible) can teach us crucial lessons of UX design, a field always in a constant state of flux.

 As a UX design agency, Codal maintains its dedication to staying abreast to the shifting trends of the industry.
-That means not only looking back and reflecting on the design world in the past, but how it will guide the future.
+That means not only reflecting on the design world of the past, but forecasting how it will look in the future.